- Colonial American Literature

 - BA English and American Studies, University of Iowa

 - Ramsey, Colin.
-“Fireplaces and Electric Letters: Benjamin Franklin’s Science, Manuscript Circulation, and ‘Anti-Authorial’ Print.”
+“Fireplaces and Electric Letters: Benjamin Franklin’s Science, Manuscript Circulation, and ‘Anti-Authorship’ in Print.”
 After Print: Manuscript Studies and Eighteenth-Century Literature, Ed.
-Rachel Scarborough King. (chapter accepted for collection; collection currently under solicited review at University of Pennsylvania Press)
+Rachel Scarborough King, University of Virginia Press (under contract).

 - Ramsey, Colin.
-“From The Boston News-Letter, through the ‘Couranteers,’ to Jefferson’s Syllabus: Manuscript, Print, and Publicity in Early American Literary Journalism.”
+“From The Boston News-Letter to the ‘Couranteers’: Epistolarity, Reportage, and Entertaining Literature in Colonial American Newspapers.”
 The Routledge Companion to American Literary Journalism, Eds.
-William Dow and Roberta McGuire, Routledge Press (under contract: forthcoming in March, 2018).
+William Dow and Roberta McGuire, Routledge Press (under contract: forthcoming in summer of 2018).

 - Ramsey, Colin, et. al. “Teaching St Herbert—a Tale in a Master’s Level Course in American Literature.”
 Common-Place: A Digital Journal of Early American Studies.
 16 Mar.
 2015.
 Web.
 22 Sept.
 2015. (invited)